"

 East Asia” is licensed under Public Domain.

-East Asia is a vast expanse of territory with China as its largest country.
-The countries of Mongolia, North and South Korea, and Japan are China’s neighbors.
-The island of Taiwan, off the eastern coast of China, has an independent government that has been separated from mainland China since shortly after World War II.
-On the southern coast of China is Hong Kong, a former British possession with one of the best ports in Asia.
-Under an agreement of autonomy, Hong Kong and its port were turned over to the Chinese government in 1997.
-Next door, to the west of Hong Kong, is the former Portuguese colony of Macau, which has also been returned to Chinese control.
-In western China is the autonomous region of Tibet, referred to by its Chinese name, Xizang.
-Tibet has been controlled by Communist China since 1949, shortly after the People’s Republic of China (PRC) was declared a country.
-Lobbying attempts by the Dalai Lama and others for Tibetan independence have not been successful.
-The region of Tibet has recently become more integrated with the country of China because of the immigration of a large number of Chinese people to the Tibetan region.
+East Asia encompasses a vast region, with China as its largest country.
+Neighboring China are Mongolia, North Korea, South Korea, and Japan.
+Off China’s eastern coast lies the island of Taiwan, governed independently since shortly after World War II.
+On China’s southern coast is Hong Kong, a former British colony renowned for having one of the best ports in Asia.
+Under an agreement, Hong Kong was returned to Chinese rule in 1997.
+Nearby, to the west of Hong Kong, is Macau, a former Portuguese colony that has also been restored to Chinese control.
+In western China lies the autonomous region of Tibet, also known as Xizang.
+Tibet has been under Chinese Communist control since 1949, following the establishment of the People’s Republic of China (PRC Efforts by the Dalai Lama and others to secure Tibetan independence have been unsuccessful.
+Tibet’s integration into China has been due to significant migration of Chinese citizens into the region.

 License